-Primary Source Interviews
+Primary Source Interview Criteria

 As you know, a primary source is one that contains original material, not an evaluation of a source.
-In the case of interviews, if you find a published interview in a magazine, check these items to determine if it’s a primary or secondary source.
+In the case of interviews, if you find a published interview in a magazine, check these criteria to determine if it’s a primary or secondary source.

 - Was the interview conducted by the author themselves?